Korgys/oneheim/README.md

 # oneheim

-A detailled roguelike in console.
+A detailed roguelike in console.

 Explore the region :